Support and Resources

-The Gilead Advancing Access® program is committed to helping you afford DESCOVY® every step of the way.
+If your healthcare provider has already determined that a Gilead treatment is right for you, then the Gilead Advancing Access® program is committed to helping you afford your medication every step of the way.

-- Lower your co-pay* and find other independent co-pay support, if eligible
+- Lower your co-pay* and find other co-pay support, if eligible

 - Find and get financial support if you have government insurance